Patient education: Angina treatment — medical versus interventional therapy (Beyond the Basics)

 These treatments effectively relieve symptoms of coronary heart disease, such as angina, but they do not significantly increase life expectancy for most people.
 Because these treatments actively restore blood flow to the heart muscle, they are often called revascularization procedures.

-Angioplasty — Angioplasty, also known as percutaneous coronary intervention, uses a balloon to dilate narrowed arteries in the heart and may include placement of a stent to hold the artery open.
-The procedure is discussed in detail in a separate article.
-(See "Patient information: Heart stents and angioplasty (Beyond the Basics)".)
+Stenting — Stenting, also known as "percutaneous coronary intervention" or PCI, is a procedure that uses a flexible plastic catheter with a tiny balloon at the end to dilate narrowed arteries in the heart.
+A metal stent is then placed at the site of a major blockage to hold the artery open.
+This procedure (which also used to be called "angioplasty") is discussed in detail in a separate article.
+(See "Patient education: Stenting for the heart (Beyond the Basics)".)

-Coronary artery bypass graft surgery — Coronary artery bypass graft surgery (CABG) involves sewing one end of an artery or vein above a blocked coronary artery and the other end below the blockage, thereby allowing blood an alternate pathway to the heart.
+Coronary artery bypass graft surgery — CABG involves sewing one end of an artery or vein above a blocked coronary artery and the other end below the blockage, thereby allowing blood an alternate pathway to the heart.
 The arteries or veins used for the bypass (which are known as "grafts") are usually obtained from the leg or the chest wall.
 CABG is discussed in detail in a separate article.
-(See "Patient information: Coronary artery bypass graft surgery (Beyond the Basics)".)
+(See "Patient education: Coronary artery bypass graft surgery (Beyond the Basics)".)

 MEDICAL VERSUS INTERVENTIONAL ANGINA TREATMENT